rustenburgJ/IASC-2P02/blog.md

   operating system |  social system computer         |  people

-I will discuss two types of academic analysis, the first is a traditional examination of the article, examining its arguments and sources and and checking its suggestions or conclusions and the second is by using a DH tool, Voyant to analyze the article and study statistics about it and my other two supporting articles.
-My supporting articles are Peggy MacIntosh's "White Privilege: Unpacking the Invisible Knapsack" and Thomas Rommel's "A Companion to Digital Humanities".
+I will use two types of academic analysis, the first is a traditional examination of the article by critically examining its arguments  and checking its suggestions or conclusions.
+The second is by using a DH tool, Voyant, to analyze the article and study statistics about it and my other two supporting articles Peggy MacIntosh's "_White Privilege: Unpacking the Invisible Knapsack" and Thomas Rommel's "_A Companion to Digital Humanities".